lheagy/ubc-jupyterdays-2020/README.md

 - by default, Voilà will strip out the source code from view.
 It can be displayed if the option `strip_sources` is set to False

+## Acknowledgements

+Many thanks to [Abby Azari](https://github.com/astro-abby) and [Fernando Pérez](https://github.com/fperez) for taking time to provide feedback on these notebooks!